nanomq/nanomq/README.md

 NanoMQ is an Ultra-lightweight and Blazing-fast MQTT Broker for IoT Edge.

+NanoMQ uses NNG,a Lightweight Messaging Library,to implement asynchronous I/O.

-NanoMQ fully supports MQTT V3.1.1, V5.0 and QoS 0,1,2 message.
+NanoMQ fully supports MQTT V3.1.1, V5.0 and QoS 0,1,2.

-NanoMQ also provides `nanomq_cli` utility for publishing and subscribing.
+NanoMQ also provides `nanomq_cli` utility for publishing, subscribing and testing.

 For more detailed information, please visit [NanoMQ homepage](https://nanomq.io/).